arthash/arthash/docs/README.md

 ## Arthash certificate verification

-Calling `arthasher` with two files or directories (either from the command line, or through drag-and-drop) performs arthash certificate verification.
+Calling `artHashEr` with two files or directories (either from the command line, or through drag-and-drop) performs arthash certificate verification.

 Exactly one of the two files or directories must be an arthash certificate file.